 However, these first-generation Cryptocurrency Exchange India platforms shared a similar set of issues:

 Numerous first-generation DEXes were hybrid platforms rather than totally decentralised, despite not being custodial.
 They became vulnerable to regulatory threats as a result, and several platforms compelled to create KYC/AML regulations and prohibit IPs from particular locations.

 More troublesome, were their slow and clunky user interfaces.
 This frequently demanded that customers either transfer their tokens to the platform’s smart contracts or register for an account in order to put their limit orders.
-Additionally, the platforms themselves were frequently slow, which made it challenging to trade effectively.
+Additionally, the platforms themselves were frequently slow, which made it challenging to Buy Crypto India effectively.

 These issues influenced the development of the automated market makers (AMMs), the next generation of DEXes, and numerous first-wave DEXes have since changed to address these growing pains.